Marco Pfiffner

-Marco Pfiffner (born 25 March 1994) is a Swiss born, professional alpine ski racer who represents Liechtenstein.
-He has competed for Liechtenstein at three Winter Olympic Games in 2014, 2018, and 2022.
+Marco Pfiffner (born 25 March 1994) is a Swiss-born World Cup alpine ski racer who represents Liechtenstein and has competed at four Winter Olympics (2014, 2018, 2022, 2026) and six World Championships.

 Early life

-Pfiffner was born in Walenstadt in the Swiss canton of St Gallen.
-He lives in Mauren and represents the Unterland Winter Sports Club (UWV).
+Born in Walenstadt in the Swiss canton of St. Gallen, Pfiffner lives in Mauren, Liechtenstein, and represents the Unterland Winter Sports Club (UWV).

 Career

-Pfiffner began competing in FIS races aged 15.
-In 2011, he participated in the Junior World Championships in Crans Montana, securing 43rd and 54th place finishes in the slalom and grand slalom.
-Weeks later, he took part in the World Championships at Garmisch Partenkirchen.
-He finished 72nd in the giant slalom and 53rd in the slalom events.
-He also competed in the 2013 World Championships in Schladming.
+Pfiffner began competing in FIS races at age fifteen.
+In 2011, he participated in the Junior World Championships in Crans Montana, Switzerland, securing 43rd and 54th place finishes in slalom and giant slalom.
+Weeks later, he took part in the World Championships at Garmisch Partenkirchen, Germany, where he finished 72nd in giant slalom and 53rd in slalom.
+He also competed in the 2013 World Championships in Schladming, Austria.

 Pfiffner was part of the Liechtenstein Olympic Team at the 2014 Winter Olympics in Sochi, Russia.
-He scored a best finish of 24th place.
+He scored a best finish of 24th place in the slalom.

-On 24 January 2016, he made his World Cup debut at Kitzbuhel.
+On 24 January 2016, he made his World Cup debut in a slalom at Kitzbühel, Austria.
 His early World Cup races were in the slalom and giant slalom disciplines.

-In 2017, Pfiffner raced in all disciplines at the World Championships in St Moritz.
-Securing 36th in the Super-G, 42nd in the Downhill, and 34th in the Combined event.
+In 2017, Pfiffner raced in all disciplines at the World Championships in St. Moritz, Switzerland.
+Securing 36th in the super-G, 42nd in the downhill, and 34th in the combined event.
 His best result was 26th in the slalom.
-In January 2018, he won the European Cup Combined event in Saalbach-Hinterglemm.
+In January 2018, he won the European Cup combined event in Saalbach-Hinterglemm.

 Pfiffner was the designed flag bearer for his second Olympic Games, in PyeongChang.
 He competed in four races and secured a best result of 25th place in the slalom.

-In January 2020, Pfiffner scored his first FIS World Cup points with 29th place in the Labuerhorn Combination event in Wengen.
-He took part in the 2021 World Championships in Cortina D'Ampezzo.
+In January 2020, Pfiffner scored his first FIS World Cup points with 29th place in the Labuerhorn combination event in Wengen.
+He took part in the 2021 World Championships in Cortina d'Ampezzo.

 Pfiffner was once again part of the Liechtenstein Olympic Team for the 2022 Winter Olympics in Beijing, China.
-He finished 28th in both the Downhill and Super-G disciplines, and a career-high 11th place in the Combined.
+He finished 28th in both the downhill and super-G disciplines, and a career-high 11th place in the combined.

+Pfiffner made his fourth Olympic appearance for Liechtenstein at the 2026 Winter Olympics, with men's alpine events held in Bormio, Italy.